+Competencies

+expected

-Competencies expected How outcomes are measured Appendix and page [Example: Within the APP Council, postgraduate trainees are invited to number for participate in committees and projects.
-Postgraduate trainees are leading evaluation form rounds in a critical care unit, and learning how to include feedback from used (specify which the entire multidisciplinary team.
-There is a postgraduate trainee items on evaluation representative at the system quality improvement monthly meeting. form correspond) Postgraduate trainees are also invited to be a part of committees that Torrir correspond) look at drug protocols for disease management process.]
-Curriculum (2.8) SDOH - Identification of underserved and at risk populations and element: biases that may impact access to quality care Required activities Competencies expected How outcomes are measured Appendix and page [Example: Postgraduate trainees receive training in implicit bias as part of number for their orientation phase of the postgraduate training program.
-To evaluation form implement this learning, postgraduate trainees assess patients arriving at used (specify which the emergency department and; postgraduate trainees participate in the items on evaluation identification and auditing of potential population-based gaps in care.] form correspond) Curriculum (2.9) Certificate of Completion awarded to postgraduate trainee upon element: achieving the competencies and completing all program requirements achieving the competencies and completing all program requirements Appendix and page Please include examples of your certificate of completion for postgraduate number trainees and include the page number where they can be found.
+How outcomes are measured

+Appendix and page number for evaluation form used (specify which items on evaluation form correspond) [Example: Within the APP Council, postgraduate trainees are invited to participate in committees and projects.
+Postgraduate trainees are leading rounds in a critical care unit, and learning how to include feedback from the entire multidisciplinary team.
+There is a postgraduate trainee representative at the system quality improvement monthly meeting.
+Postgraduate trainees are also invited to be a part of committees that look at drug protocols for disease management process.]

+Curriculum element: (2.8) SDOH - Identification of underserved and at risk populations and biases that may impact access to quality care

+Required activities

+Competencies expected

+How outcomes are measured

+Appendix and page number for evaluation form used (specify which items on evaluation form correspond) [Example: Postgraduate trainees receive training in implicit bias as part of their orientation phase of the postgraduate training program.
+To implement this learning, postgraduate trainees assess patients arriving at the emergency department and; postgraduate trainees participate in the identification and auditing of potential population-based gaps in care.]

+Curriculum element: (2.9) Certificate of Completion awarded to postgraduate trainee upon achieving the competencies and completing all program requirements

+Appendix and page number Please include examples of your certificate of completion for postgraduate trainees and include the page number where they can be found.